 At the end of April, Facebook released two brand new VR headsets: The Oculus Rift S, a new PC-based headset to replace the first-gen Rift, and the Oculus Quest, a standalone room-scale headset for people who don’t have a powerful gaming computer.

 However, with last week’s release of the Oculus Link beta, the difference between the two devices is less obvious.
-You can now run PC VR games with an Oculus Quest headset provided you have a compatible USB cable, which begs the question: Is there any point in buying a Rift S anymore?
+You can now run PC VR games with an Oculus Quest, one of the best VR headsets, provided you have a compatible USB cable, which begs the question: Is there any point in buying a Rift S anymore?

 What is Oculus Link?